yushiangfu/study-notes/z01-entity-manager.md

 </details>

-The daemon `entity-manager` has registered callbacks to interface addition and removal, so it's closely tied to events such as FRU device addition.
-It then elegantly takes over the work and reads in files under `/usr/share/entity-manager/configurations/`.
+The "entity-manager" daemon plays a crucial role in handling events related to entity addition and removal.
+It registers callbacks to respond to these events, particularly when FRU devices are added to the system.
+Once an event occurs, the daemon takes charge and reads configuration files located in "/usr/share/entity-manager/configurations/".

-Followed by comparing FRU information on D-Bus with the specified `Probe` rules from each configuration, like product name and/or part number.
+By comparing the FRU information available on the D-Bus with the specified "Probe" rules outlined in each configuration, such as product name and/or part number, the daemon determines if a supported entity is present.
-The intent is to check if we can find a supported entity; if found, the `entity-manager` adds the corresponding `Exposes` to the D-Bus hierarchy.
+When a supported entity is found, the "entity-manager" adds corresponding "Exposes" attributes to the D-Bus hierarchy.

+The "Exposes" attributes can be thought of as additional information associated with an entity.
-It's sufficed to regard the `Exposes` as attributes of an entity, e.g., name, type, controller bus, and address.
+These attributes include details such as the entity's name, type, controller bus, and address.
+By exposing this information through the D-Bus hierarchy, other components and services in the system can access and utilize these attributes as needed.

 ```
 # example from reference 'Entity Manager'